 I make a ton of food at Christmas time.
 Partially because I like it and partially because my stomach can’t handle four days in a row of heavy eating.
 Know your body and adapt accordingly.

 I’m also dairy and gluten-free now- which is a huge pain in the ass during the Holiday season (everything yummy has dairy!!!).
 I do have some tips on cutting dairy but the truth is, it’s easier to just make my own food.

 In our family, we have four Christmas dinners back to back- it’s a lot of food!
 And while it’s definitely delicious, my energy slows down and my stomach cramps if I eat too much.
 So I make something to contribute and pay attention to what I’m putting on my plate.

 You don’t need to restrict but do listen to your body.

 That’s it!
-Those are my tips, tricks and advice to staying fit and healthy over Christmas.
+Those are my tips and advice to staying fit and healthy over Christmas.
 The Holiday’s don’t need to be a battle between health and indulgence.
-Stay consistent to what you believe in, indulge when you want and most importantly, enjoy the people around you.
+Stay consistent with what you believe in, indulge when you want, and most importantly, enjoy the people around you.
 Laugh lots and make good memories.
-Don’t ruin the season with over thinking.
+Don’t ruin the season with overthinking.